 Why should I study drama?

-The course requires a high level of collaborative and communication skills, so studying GCSE drama can really help to boost your confidence in these areas.
+This exciting course requires a high level of collaborative and communication skills, so studying GCSE drama can really help to boost your confidence.

-These skills set pupils up for working in the world of business, sales and marketing, customer services, law, teaching (not just drama) and many more.
-But most importantly, performing and creating is a buzz that cannot be replicated in any other area if that is your passion.
+These skills set pupils up for working in the world of business, sales and marketing, customer services, law, teaching and many other sectors.
+Most importantly, performing and creating will give you a buzz that cannot be replicated in any other area.

-Some of the core assessment objectives focus on important skills such as analysis and evaluation, which are widely transferrable skills that can help pupils across their GCSE study and when they start further education no matter the subject.
+The course is a good mixture of practical and theory work and some of the core assessment objectives focus on important skills such as analysis and evaluation, which are widely transferrable skills that can help pupils across their GCSE study and beyond.

 Are there any field trips or enrichment opportunities?